 To Be Continued

 And that is where we leave it now, with Sihanouk deposed, a new military dictator, thousands of civilians dead and the Khmer Rouge just a fringe little group active in a small province.
 This is the start of the Cambodian civil war, which was to last until April of 1975.
 The story of the Khmer Rouge is a long and complicated one, which I hope you’ve grasped the need for such elaborate explanations.
-Next time, hopefully quite soon, we’ll address the civil war era!
+Here’s Part 2!
+We’ll address the civil war era!
 Following that, we’ll take a look at the Khmer Rouge in power and what came after..